jupyterlab/jupyterlab-desktop/python-env-management.md

 # Python environment management

 JupyterLab Desktop (JLD) lets you manage Python environments on your system with a simple and user-friendly UI.
 You can launch the Python environment management dialog by using the `Hamburger Menu` on top right -> `Manage Python environments` or by clicking the gear icon on session environment selection popup.
-(Note: You can also manage Python environments usin JLD CLI (jlab), which comes with additional environment create options.
+(Note: You can also manage Python environments using JLD CLI (jlab), which comes with additional environment create options.
 See [this section](#python-environment-management-using-cli) for CLI commands to manage environments.)

 <img src="media/env-select-popup-gear-hilited.png" alt="Environment select popup gear" width=700 />
 <img src="media/manage-python-envs-menu.png" alt="Manage Python environments menu" width=300 />